clayton/jenkins-radiator/README.md

 ## Jenkins CI Radiator

 A small backbone.js application that monitors your Jenkins CI build server and displays failing, passing, building and disabled jobs.
+Audio is played when jobs move from a passing state to a failing state or from a failing state to a passing state.

 ### Configuration